How does this medication work? What will it do for me?

 How should I use this medication?

 The usual starting dose of brivaracetam is 50 mg taken by mouth, 2 times a day.
-Depending on how effective it is and how well it is tolerated, your doctor may gradually increase the dose to a maximum of 100 mg taken 2 times a day.
+Depending on how well it works and how you react to it, your doctor may gradually increase the dose to a maximum of 100 mg taken 2 times a day.

 The tablets should be swallowed whole with liquid.
 Do not chew or crush them.
 If you are using the liquid, use an oral syringe to measure each dose, as it gives a more accurate measurement than household teaspoons.